2021 Atlantic hurricane season: Seasonal summary

+Background

 The 2021 Atlantic hurricane season officially ran from June 1 to November 30.
 A total of 21 tropical depressions formed, all of which reached at least tropical or subtropical intensity.
-The season ranks as the third-most active of all time in the Atlantic basin, behind only 2005 and 2020.
-Consequently, the 2021 Atlantic hurricane season was the third on record to exhaust its naming list.
+This made it the third-most active Atlantic hurricane season on record, behind only 2005 and 2020.
+And, like both those seasons, the 2021 season exhausted its primary list of storm names.
 Nine of the systems lasted for two days or less, tied with 2007 for the most since the NHC began monitoring subtropical systems in 1968.
 Although the season was highly active in terms of the number of named storms, seven of those tropical or subtropical systems intensified into a hurricane and four of those became a major hurricane, which is near-average and just slightly above-average, respectively.
 Nonetheless, 2021 marked the record sixth consecutive above-average season in the Atlantic.
 The ongoing warm Atlantic multidecadal oscillation, which began in 1995, contributed to the season's high level of activity, as it led to above-average sea surface temperatures in the Atlantic basin.
 Other factors included the presence of a La Niña and abnormally heavy West African Monsoon precipitation.

-Collectively, the tropical and subtropical systems of the 2021 Atlantic hurricane season caused 194 deaths and about $80.727 billion in damage, making it the third costliest season on record.
+Collectively, the tropical and subtropical systems of the 2021 Atlantic hurricane season caused 194 deaths and about $80.727 billion in damage, making it the fourth costliest season on record.
 Eight named storms struck the United States, which is the third most ever, behind only the previous season and 1916.
 In conjunction with 2020, 19 systems of at least tropical storm intensity made landfall in the country during the two seasons, surpassing the record of 15 during the 2004 and 2005 seasons combined.
 As a result, some regions significantly impacted during the 2020 season were once again hit hard in 2021, especially eastern Louisiana and portions of the Northeastern United States.
 Rhode Island was struck by two tropical systems, Elsa and Henri, an unusual occurrence especially given that the state had recorded no landfalls since Bob in 1991.
 Four tropical cyclones or their remnants – Elsa, Fred, Ida, and Nicholas – each caused at least $1 billion in damage in the United States.

-The ACE index for the 2021 Atlantic hurricane season, as calculated by Colorado State University using data from the NHC, was approximately 146 units.
+The ACE index for the 2021 Atlantic hurricane season was approximately 145.6 units.
 The totals represent the sum of the squares for every (sub)tropical storm's intensity of over 39 mph, divided by 10,000.
 Therefore, the ACE index value does not include tropical depressions.
 Each season dating back to 2016 recorded ACE index values exceeding 129, which senior research associate Brian McNoldy of the University of Miami described as "unprecedented even for four years, let alone six!"